 RE-FRAMING BREAST CANCER RISK

 We have been made to fear our breasts.
-We hear the statistics every day that 1 in 8 women will die of breast cancer and we all know someone, or “know someone who knows someone” with the disease, especially if you count DCIS (ductal carcinoma in situ), which is actually a pre-cancerous condition that is often treated like cancer.
+We hear the statistic every day that 1 in 8 women will die of breast cancer and we all know someone, or “know someone who knows someone” with the disease, especially if you count DCIS (ductal carcinoma in situ), which is actually a pre-cancerous condition that is often treated like cancer.
 Most of us were also taught to go searching for lumps in our breasts once a month, by well-meaning care providers.

 Each year, we participate in Breast Cancer Awareness Month and are exhorted to run races, buy pink ribbon-adorned products and “donate to the cure”.
 All of this serves to increase the attention we put on thinking about cancer.
 For most women I talk with and see in my practice, the feeling is not “if” one will develop breast cancer, but “when”.
 There is a sense of inevitability about it.
 And most of us will put off breast screening because of this sense of foreboding…maybe this will be the time the bad news will come.